Emik03/wawa/wawa.Modules/Documentation/ModdedModule.Awake.md

 ## ModdedModule.Awake() Method

-Logs version numbers.
-Be sure to call this method if you are implementing Awake.
+Logs the version number for both the module and this library.

 ```csharp
 protected virtual void Awake();